spectrocloud/librarium/content/docs/07-projects.md

 ## Cores per Project Usage

-The usage of the active worker nodes' CPU **Cores** is grouped across all projects and shown at an hourly interval, by default.
+By default, the active worker node usage of CPU **Cores** is grouped across all projects and shown as an hourly interval.
 You can change the interval value to days or months.

 ## Project Card

 Every **Project Card** displays the cluster's state.
 The cluster information is grouped by its health and error states.
-Cluster health is derived based on the cluster nodes' health.
+Cluster health is derived from the health of the cluster nodes.
 The health of each node is determined based on several conditions such as memory and CPU utilization, disk pressure, and network availability.

 # Create a Project